project-shashin/shashin-api/README.md

 `git clone git@github.com:project-shashin/shashin-api.git`

-Before you install the node modules you should update the
+Before you install the node modules you should copy `env.example` to `.env` and update your database connection string.

-Once it is cloned you will need to install the required modules using `npm install` from the root directory of the repository.
+Once this is done you will need to install the required modules using `npm install` from the root directory of the repository.
+During the process Prisma will build the prisma client, which is why you should update the `.env` file ahead of time.

+To run the project `npm run serve` will start the express engine on port 3000

 ##Model and Migrations
-After model changes you will need to run the prisma migration tool.
+If you change, the model once your change is complete, you will need to run the prisma migration tool.
 Make sure to give each migration a unique short description to help identify changes.

 `npx prisma migrate dev --name 'migration-short-description'`

 ##Prisma Client
-WHen you change the model you will also have to rebuild the client located in node_modules.
+When you change the model or database settings you will also have to rebuild the client located in node_modules.

 `prisma generate`